Congressman Mark Siljander was crucified by the Zionists for the crime of trying to make peace between Christians and Muslims.

 Former U.S. Ambassador to the U.N. (alt delegate)

-Posted by Kevin Barrett on September 16, 2013, With 4924 Reads Filed under Of Interest.
+Posted by Kevin Barrett on September 16, 2013, With 4993 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.